k2view-academy/K2View-Academy/articles/DPM/03_Representantive_User_Interface/02_Representative_User_Interface_Submit.md

 <p>Notes</p>
 </td>
 <td width="800">
 <p>Free text.
-Comments that the representative would like to be registered as part of the request.</p>
+Comments that the representative wishto be registered as part of the request. </p>
 </td>
 </tr>
 <tr>